philsturgeon/phil.tech/source/2017-01-26-graphql-vs-rest-caching.html.markdown

 The flip side of that coin is this: the more `customisable` an endpoint-based API becomes, the higher the cache miss rate, and the less useful network caching becomes for that API.

-Something I talked about a lot in the [GraphQL vs REST: Overview](https://philsturgeon.uk/api/2017/01/24/graphql-vs-rest-overview/) article is that REST is often considered to force the return of all the data, whilst GraphQL makes you specify the fields you would like returned.
-I explained the fact that REST APIs can absolutely do the same thing, but this can reduce the liklikehood of a cache hit.
+Something I talked about a lot in the [GraphQL vs REST: Overview](/api/2017/01/24/graphql-vs-rest-overview/) article is that REST is often considered to force the return of all the data, whilst GraphQL makes you specify the fields you would like returned.
+I explained the fact that REST APIs can absolutely do the same thing, but this can reduce the likelihood of a cache hit.

 Consider this example for an endpoint-based API with network caching, that offers sparse fieldsets:

 1. Client A requests `GET /turtles?fields=name,lifespan` responds in 200ms
-2. CLient B requests `GET /turtles?fields=name` 192ms
+2. Client B requests `GET /turtles?fields=name` 192ms

-Client B was hoping for a quicker response thanks to requesting a smaller response, which is kinda true as it shaved a bit of time off, but sadly it resulted in a cache miss as the network cache would consider those two URLs entirely dfferent requests.
+Client B was hoping for a quicker response thanks to requesting a smaller response, which is kinda true as it shaved a bit of time off, but sadly it resulted in a cache miss as the network cache would consider those two URLs entirely different requests.
 If the application caching was not set up appropriately, or the data is not something that is cacheable, then both requests would be fairly slow.

 The same scenario for an endpoint-based API with network caching, that **does not** offer sparse fieldsets: